AdoshiMatamoto/adrianmatei.com/_posts/2021-07-05-fleurs-des-alpes-on-royal-walk-in-maennlichen.md

   image: https://i.ibb.co/0BM0P3c/header-2048x1010.jpg
   teaser: https://i.ibb.co/c19S8nW/thumbnail-756x567.jpg
 categories:
  - swiss-outdoors
 tags:
+  - switzerland
+  - outdoors
+  - nature
   - fleurs-des-alpes
   - walk
   - family
 ---

 If you love flowers and the Swiss Bernese Alps, you can find both on the "Royal Walk" in Männlichen.
-Easy, 2km "hike" with great scenery and alpine flora:
+It is an easy, 2km "hike" with great scenery and alpine flora:

 <figure class="image">